 Thin-film solar panels are about 300 times thinner than traditional silicon-based solar panels.
 This makes them exceptionally flexible and malleable.
 You can set them up anywhere to create a panel system that best fits your spatial requirements.

 Owing to their small size, thin-film solar panels are also very lightweight.
-They can weigh as little as 7 ounces per sq. ft., making them easy to transport.
+They can weigh as little as 7 ounces per sq. ft., making them easily transported.

-Unlike most silicon-based panels, thin-film solar panel systems are made of materials like Cadmium Telluride, Amorphous Silicon, and Gallium Arsenide.
+Unlike most silicon-based panels, thin-film solar panel systems are made of Cadmium Telluride, Amorphous Silicon, and Gallium Arsenide.

 Because they are lightweight and flexible, thin-film solar panels are effortless to install.
 These panels can be scaled very quickly and installed on rooftops very easily.

-Thin-film solar panels are also easy to manipulate, which further eases installation processes significantly.
+Thin-film solar panels are also easy to manipulate, significantly enhancing installation processes.

 6. They are easy to maintain

-Thin-film solar panels are easy to repair and require lesser maintenance as compared to traditional silicon-based solar panels.
-This further helps reduce costs and makes it easier to install smaller-scale solar panel systems.
+Thin-film solar panels are easy to repair and require less maintenance than traditional silicon-based solar panels.
+This further helps reduce costs and makes installing smaller-scale solar panel systems easier.
 Such systems are generally installed on rooftops of homes and offices.

 Principles and Working Mechanism of Thin-Film Solar Panels